djwhatle/djwhatle.github.io/_posts/2016-09-21-working-from-home-for-gui-lovers.markdown

 Once Unison is set up, you can run a sync job in the background that will bring your remote files to your local system and automatically sync changes back as your make them.
 You get the full speed of your favorite local editor and the convenience of working from anywhere.

-I set up a Unison sync job between the `development` folders on my work and home PC.
-Benefits of working on the local filesystem include.
-If you're not (yet) a full-time vim/emacs wizard and you need to work remotely on a large number of files, try out Unison!
+I set up a Unison sync job between project directories on my work and home PC.
+Working on the local filesystem in Atom means you can take full advantage of the project tree view, project search, and ctrl+p file switching.
+If you're not (yet) a full-time vim/emacs wizard, and you need to work remotely on a large number of files, try out Unison!

 ## Before you Begin